Not a Member?

 For intravesical administration only; do not administer as IV or IM.Valrubicin should only be administered under the supervision of a physician experienced in the use of intravesical cancer chemotherapy.Valrubicin solution contains CremophorEL (polyoxyl castor oil), which causes leaching of the plasticizer from PVC bags and tubing.
 Prepare and store valrubicin solutions in glass, polypropylene, or polyolefin bags and tubing.
 Use non-DEHP containing (e.g., polyethylene-lined) administration sets.Visually inspect for particulate matter and discoloration prior to administration whenever solution and container permit.

-Valrubicin administration is contraindicated in patients with bladder perforation or in those in whom the integrity of the bladder mucosa has been compromised; valrubicin should not be administered for at least 2 weeks after transurethral resection of the bladder (TURB) and/or fulguration.
+Valrubicin administration is contraindicated in patients with bladder perforation or in those in whom the integrity of the bladder mucosa has been compromised.
 Evaluate the bladder prior to drug instillation in all patients; if the bladder is perforated, delay administration until bladder integrity is restored.
-Systemic exposure to valrubicin after intravesical administration is dependent on the condition of the bladder wall.
-The mean AUC of valrubicin was 78 nmol/L*hour in 6 patients who received valrubicin 900 mg intravesically 2 weeks after TURB (n = 6); in patients who received valrubicin 800 mg 5 to 51 minutes after typical (n = 8) and extensive (n = 5) TURB, the mean AUC values were 409 and 788 nmol/L*hour, respectively.
-The AUC was 18,382 nmol/L*hour in one patient with a perforated bladder that occurred 5 minutes prior to intravesical administration of valrubicin 800 mg.
+Systemic exposure to valrubicin after intravesical administration is dependent on the condition of the bladder wall, and is increased by approximately 5-fold to 10-fold in patients treated within 5 to 51 minutes after typical (n = 8) and extensive (n = 5) TURB.
+Valrubicin should not be administered for at least 2 weeks after transurethral resection of the bladder (TURB) and/or fulguration.
 One patient with a perforated bladder who received valrubicin 800 mg intravesically developed severe leukopenia and neutropenia approximately 2 weeks after drug administration.
 After inadvertent exposure to the peritoneal cavity, leukopenia and neutropenia may be expected beginning within 1 week of administration, nadirs by the second week, and general recovery by the third week.
 If valrubicin is given and bladder rupture or perforation is suspected, weekly blood counts should be monitored for 3 weeks.